 - Write 100 single-page poems

-Perhaps just as significant as the actual writing, the Writing Retreat offers young adults a chance to live in community for a diverse group of peers and adult staff.
-Our group of ~30 writers will spend their month living in the Crested Butte International Lodge and Hostel in downtown Crested Butte, Colorado (view the location map), which we’ve rented in its entirety.
-Nestled within a small mountain town and within easy walking distance to the cafes, shops, a library, and hiking trails, this property offers an incredible place to live and grow with a group of fellow unschoolers.
+Our group will spend the month living in the Crested Butte International Lodge and Hostel in downtown Crested Butte, Colorado (location map), which we rent in its entirety.
+Nestled within a small mountain town and within easy walking distance to the cafes, shops, a library, and hiking trails, this property offers an incredible place to live, grow, write, and explore.

-What’s it like to live in a house with so many unschoolers for a month?
+What’s it like to live in a snowy mountain lodge with 30 other people for a month?
 A little crazy and a lot of fun.
 To keep the place in order, we organize students into small chore teams to assist with daily cleaning.
-We cook our own dinners (big, healthy, mostly vegetarian meals), and provide do-it-yourself breakfast, lunch, and snacks available 24/7.
-We enforce quiet hours but not a bedtime—so if you do your best writing at 3AM, feel free!
+We cook our own dinners (lead by staff and assisted by students) and provide do-it-yourself breakfast, lunch, and snacks available 24/7.
+We enforce quiet hours but not a bedtime, so if you do your best writing at 3AM, feel free.

-To help inspire and improve your writing, our staff (and sometimes students) lead writing-oriented workshops—typically one workshop per day, five days a week.
-Previous workshop topics have included: Free Writing, Metaphors, Lessons from the Grammar Police, How to Lead a Life Worth Writing About, Dialogue, and Getting Published.
-We also organize “power hours”, intensive focus times during which we crank out a huge number of words.
-Attendance at all workshops and activities is optional.
+Previous staff-led writing workshop topics have included: Free Writing, Metaphors, Lessons from the Grammar Police, How to Lead a Life Worth Writing About, The Art of Dialogue, and Getting Published.
+Staff also organize “power hours”, intensive focus times during which we crank out a huge number of words.
+(Student attendance at all workshops and power hours is optional.)

-- October 16: Arrival, move-in, and orientation.
+- October 19: Arrival at Denver Airport, group shuttle to Crested Butte, move-in, and orientation.
 Writing starts at midnight!

 - October 31: Unschooler Halloween!
 (Yes, there will be trick-or-treating.
 Evidence.)